Vaccine Science

 Does the flu vaccine give you the flu?

 No. Inactivated vaccines cannot cause flu.
-Post-shot colds are often caused by other viruses (Rikin et al., Vaccine).
+Post-shot colds are usually caused by other viruses (Rikin et al., Vaccine; AIH).

 Why did I still get sick after my flu shot?

-Timing (before immunity builds), different strains, and normal variation in vaccine effectiveness (NEJM).
+Timing (before immunity builds), different strains, and normal variation in vaccine effectiveness (NEJM; AIH).

 Does vaccination still help if I get breakthrough flu?

-Yes — it generally shortens illness and reduces complications by boosting immune responses (CID).
+Yes.
+It generally shortens illness and reduces complications by boosting your immune response (CID).

 Do older adults need a different vaccine?